foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_structures.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``mli_element_type`` enumeration defines the basic element type stored in tensor structure.
-Based on this information library functions may define sizes, algorithms for processing,
+Based on this information, library functions may define sizes, algorithms for processing,
 and other  implementation specific things. ``mli_element_type`` is defined as follows:

 .. code:: c